JOHN STEPHEN HOLLOWAY, AIA (1923-2005)

 RALPH BERNARD REEVES, JR. (1920-1984)

 Reeves was born in Brunswick GA.
 His family moved to Raleigh and he graduated from the NCSU Department of Architectural Engineering in 1941.
-During WWII, Reeves was in the Army as a Captain and earned a Bronze Star, Silver Star, and Purple Heart for combat in the Pacific.
-He returned to Raleigh and worked for Cooper Haskins before starting his own practice.
+During WWII, Reeves was an Army Captain and earned a Bronze Star, Silver Star, and Purple Heart.
+He returned to Raleigh and worked for Cooper Haskins before starting his own practice with John Holloway.

 Ralph Reeves, William Moore Weber, and John Holloway formed what would become one of the state's largest design firms in Raleigh in 1948.
 They designed many of Raleigh's public buildings, from schools to churches to government.Holloway and Reeves split with Weber (who kept Holloway's brother, Carey) to form the new partnership Holloway and Reeves.
 Carey Holloway later re-joined his brother's firm.